MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 | 1 | 10:05:00|
 | 1 | 10:06:00|

-The results can be rendered as a bar chart or timechart.
+You can use a bar chart or timechart to render the results.

 ## Introduce null bins into *summarize*